Can Going to Kindergarten Help Speech Development?

-I’m going to divide this blog into two different sections; my perspective on kindergarten as a speech-language pathologist and my experience as a mom whose daughter JUST started Pre-K last week 😭.
+Feb 13, 2022 I’m going to divide this blog into two different sections: my perspective on kindergarten as a speech-language pathologist, and my experience as a mom whose daughter JUST started Pre-K last week.

-I’m going to make the answer to this question short and sweet and it’s the same answer from a professional AND a mom perspective.
+I’m going to make my responses short and sweet.
+Oh, and they’re the same from both a professional AND a mom perspective.

-Going to school exposes the child to unfamiliar listeners
+Going to school exposes your child to unfamiliar listeners

-As parents/guardians/caregivers we anticipate what our children need, read between the lines, let them pull us to what they need, and let them use more gestures than words.
+As parents/guardians/caregivers, we anticipate what our children need, we read between the lines, we let them pull us to what they need and to use more gestures than words.
 In a school setting, this will not happen.
 They will need to learn to communicate their needs and wants to both other children and adults in the facility.

 It encourages auditory processing development